Seneca-ICTOER/OPS245/docs/A-Labs/lab2.md

 1. Use the **virsh start** command to launch all the VMs (**deb1**, **deb2**, and **deb3**).
 2. Inside each virtual machine, run `ip a` on the command line.
 Open a Terminal window in deb1 to do so.
 You'll need the IP address of each machine for the next steps.
-3. Switch to your **debhost** VM, open a terminal, login as root, and change directory to **/root/bin**.
+3. Switch to your **debhost** VM, open a terminal, and change directory to **~/bin**.
 4. Issue the Linux command:

 ```bash
 wget https://raw.githubusercontent.com/OPS245/labs/main/lab2-check.bash
 ```

-5. Give the **lab2-check.bash** file execute permissions (for the file owner).
+5. Give the **lab2-check.bash** execute permissions for the file owner.
-6. Run the shell script and if any warnings, make fixes and re-run shell script until you receive "congratulations" message.
+6. Run the shell script and if there are any warnings, make fixes and re-run shell script until you receive the "Congratulations" message.
-7. Arrange proof of the following on the screen:

-- [x] **All VMs**:

-  - All 4 nested VMs **created** and **running**
-  - Proof of **yum updates** on ALL VMs (i.e. results from **yum update** command)

-- [x] **debhost VM:**

-  - Run the **lab2-check.bash** script in front of your instructor (must have all `OK` messages)

-- [x] Lab2 logbook notes completed.

-8. Upload a screenshot of the proof listed above, the output file generated by the lab2-check.bash script, your log book, and your backupVM.py to blackboard.
+7. Follow the submission instructions of your Professor:

 ## Practice For Quizzes, Tests, Midterm & Final Exam

-1. What is the name of the Debian installation program?
-2. What is the name of the file created by the Debian installation program?
-3. Which type of installation works best for confirming compatibility with hardware before installation?
-Why?
-4. Which type of installation works best for installing large numbers of computers?
-Why?
-5. How can you reduce the number of software updates required immediately after installation?
-6. How do you start and stop virtual machines?
+1. How do you start and stop virtual machines?
-7. How do you SSH into your virtual machines?
-8. List the steps to install a VM from:

-   - Downloaded iso file
-   - Network install (without kickstart file)
-   - Network install (with kickstart file)

-9. What is the purpose of the virsh command?
+2. What is the purpose of the virsh command?
-10. How to start and stop VMs using the virsh command?
+3. List the steps to correctly backup your VM's xml data
-11. List the steps to correctly backup your VMs to a USB disk
+4. List the steps to correctly backup your VM's disk images
-12. List the steps to correctly restore your VMs from a USB disk to your debhost VM.
+5. List the steps to correctly restore your VMs
-13. How can you prompt the user for data and store into a variable?
+6. How can you prompt the user for data and store into a variable?
-14. Show a few examples how loops can be used to error-check when prompting the user for data.
+7. Show a few examples of bash loops that can be used to error-check user input.
+8. What does the command **apt update** do and why is it important?
-15. What does the command **rpm -qi Debian-release** do and why is it important?
+9. What does the command **apt upgrade** do and why is it important?
-16. What is the difference between **rpm -q Debian-release** and **uname -a**?